-These troubleshooting procedures cover only the most common problems that you may encounter.
+This section contains troubleshooting procedures.
+These procedures cover only the most common problems that you may encounter.
 If you cannot solve the problem with the information given here, contact your local Nordson representative for help.

-No. Problem Page

-1. Pump fails to start or stops while operating and fails to restart B 5-2

-2. Excessive or constant air leakage from air motor or air valve Pump strokes irregularly when spray device is triggered

-3.

-4. Pump operates but flow is restricted, or pump surges

-5. Pump fails to siphon coating material

-6. Pump continues to operate even after drain and circulation valves are closed and spray devices are shut off

-7. B 5-5

-8. Solvent cup overflows often B 5-5

-9. Fading or narrowing spray pattern B 5-5

-10. •.
-Spray pattern has tails of unatomized coating material at the outer edges

-- Minimizing pressure deviations B 5-6

-- Correcting siphon problems Preventing air valve and muffler freezing

--
+No. Problem Page 1.
+Pump fails to start or stops while operating and fails to restart 5-2 2.
+Excessive or constant air leakage from air motor or air valve 5-2 3.
+Pump strokes irregularly when spray device is triggered 5-3 4.
+Pump operates but flow is restricted, or pump surges 5-3 5.
+Pump fails to siphon coating material 5-4 6.
+Pump continues to operate even after drain and circulation valves are closed and spray devices are shut off 5-4 7.
+Pump does not stroke when circulation valve opened 5-5 8.
+Solvent cup overflows often 5-5 9.
+Fading or narrowing spray pattern 5-5 10.
+Spray pattern has tails of unatomized coating material at the outer edges 5-5 1 Minimizing pressure deviations 5-6 - Correcting siphon problems 5-6 - Preventing air valve and muffler freezing 5-7